Skip to content

 Users reach YMYL sites to receive important information regarding health, finances, lifestyle, etc. Google’s SQEG highlights that YMYL site visitor queries are one or more of the following intents:

-• Do Query – Searches for completing a task/activity or interacting with some website.
-Example: buy flat screen tv.
+• Do Query – Searches for completing a task/activity or interacting with a website.
+Example: buy a flat screen tv.

 • Website Query – Searches for a website or specific items within a website.
 Example: cooking YouTube.